 Your lights just flickered suddenly.
 But you shrug it off, figuring you just haven’t changed the bulbs in a while.
 What’s actually happening is far more serious: Your home’s wiring is inadequate, and you’ll soon be facing a hefty bill from your electrician.

-These flickering lights are akin to HiveNightmare, also known as SeriousSAM, another printer service privilege elevation vulnerability that has the potential to expose critical secrets from the Windows registry.
+These flickering lights are akin to HiveNightmare, also known as SeriousSAM, a local privilege elevation vulnerability that allows an attacker to access critical secrets from the shadow copy of the Windows registry.
 While you may just see “flickering lights,” from time to time, small stealthy changes are happening in your fuse box — which can eventually lead to an overload or meltdown.

 An attacker who successfully exploited this zero-day vulnerability could “run arbitrary code with SYSTEM privileges” and then “install programs; view, change or delete data; or create new accounts with full user rights,” according to Microsoft.
 The company warns that it’s not enough to simply patch systems; instead, all file shadow copies must be deleted as well.